Explore the collection

 It’s okay — you can admit it.
 DC continuity is a lot to keep track of, whether it’s on the screen or on the page.
 From realities converging to timelines splitting, there’s always something messing with the DC Omniverse.
 In recent years, DC films have also been varied in their tones and storylines.
 But that only adds to their appeal!

-Nevertheless, Barry Allen, AKA The Flash, puts his Speed Force powers to the test and breaks the universe as a result.
-He tries to simply find a world in which his mom is still alive.
+Nevertheless, Barry Allen, AKA The Flash, put his Speed Force powers to the test and broke the universe as a result.
+He tried to simply find a world in which his mom was still alive.
 However, running through time has many consequences.
-Barry’s meddling with timelines will be the event that both disrupts and unites the DCU.
-Alternate versions of his Justice League allies will help him fix what he’s broken and give the universe a fresh start.
-It will be the event of a lifetime … or should we say lifetimes?
+Barry’s meddling with timelines both disrupted and realigned the DCU.
+Alternate versions of his Justice League allies, and even Supergirl, helped him fix what he had broken.
+In turn, they gave the universe a fresh start.
+It was the event of a lifetime … or should we say lifetimes?

 These 10 quotes certainly aren’t the only great lines from DC movies.
+You’ve also got other blockbusters like Wonder Woman, Black Adam, and Shazam!
 But if we shared them all, we’d be here until Darkseid finally takes over the world.
 You either finish the blog or you write long enough to see yourself become the villain.

-Of all the DC-based and DCU movies out there, which quotes are your favorites?
-Share your thoughts with other DC Comics fans at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!
+Of all the DC movies out there, which quotes are your favorites?
+Share your thoughts with other DC fans over at Sideshow Social Network or in side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!